Spit, a card game also known as Speed or Slam, is a fast-paced game and it could result in damage to the cards, so don't

 If one player has fewer than 15 cards at the end of a round, he or she can’t deal a complete set of stockpiles.
 When this happens, that player deals the cards into five stockpiles as far as they will go, turning the top card on each pile face up.
 Since the player can't spit, there will only be one spit pile.

-When only one spit pile is being used, the first player to get rid of his stock cards doesn't take anything from the center.
-His opponent takes the spit pile and his unplayed stockpile cards.
+When only one spit pile is being used, the first player to get rid of his or her stock cards doesn't take anything from the center.
+His or her opponent takes the spit pile and the unplayed stockpile cards.

-If the player with no spit cards in his hand also is the one who gets rid of his stockpiles first, he wins the game.
-If his opponent gets rid of his stockpiles first, the game continues.
+If the player with no spit cards in his or her hand also is the one who gets rid of his or her stockpiles first, that person wins the game.
+If the opponent gets rid of his or her stockpiles first, the game continues.